 - ISBN-13: 978-0-415-26737-3

-The book is about the episteme of the classical era (17th and 18th centuries) compared with that of 16th century.
-In the 16th century, similitudes (resemblances) are the key to the knowledge.
+The book is about the episteme of the classical era (17th and 18th centuries) compared with that of the 16th century.
+In the 16th century, similitudes (resemblances) were the key to the knowledge.
 Foucault wants to show how differences and identities became more important in the classical period.
-To determine differences and provide identities, it is required to have methods that analyze objects; measurements and the order.
+Some kinds of methods were required to determine differences and provide identities; measurements and the order.

 (1) Four Similitudes